Butetown wall becomes a canvas for community spirit

 For Hugh, a local resident, “It reflects the area’s shared heritage and vibrant diversity, bringing the community’s collective story to life.”

-The project gained momentum in mid-June when residents selected Lucy Sweeney, a renowned street artist, to create the mural.
+The project gained momentum in mid-June when the residents selected Lucy Sweeney, a renowned street artist, to create the piece.
 A few artists submitted designs based on residents’ input, and Lucy’s vision resonated the most with the community.

-By mid-August, the mural’s location on a prominent wall outside Nulife furniture was finalized, and work began.
-With funding from Cadwyn and the National Lottery Heritage Fund, the mural was completed and celebrated at a community event at the Butetown Community Centre.
+By mid-August, the mural’s location was finalized and work began.
+With funding from Cadwyn and the National Lottery Heritage Fund, the piece of art was completed in around two months and celebrated at a community event at the Butetown Community Centre on 30 October.
+Nearly a hundred people participated in the ceremony.

 The Butetown heritage mural in all its glory.